DiWHNJ/MIKE_data/README.md

 We have opened up our complete dataset through the above link, and the detailed settings of the dataset can be referred to our paper.

 ## Case study
-This is an example case study of the paper, which visually demonstrates the effects before and after editing.
+These are some example case studies of our benchmark, which demonstrates the effects before and after editing.
 <p align="center">
   <img src="images/case_study.jpg" alt="case study" width="9000" height="600">
 </p>